Louis le Brocquy

 Featured:

-Louis le Brocquy (born 10 November 1916) is an Irish painter born in Dublin.
-His work has received many accolades in a career that spans seventy years of creative practice.
-In 1956, he represented Ireland at the Venice Biennale, winning an International prize with A Family (National Gallery of Ireland), subsequently included in the historic exhibition Fifty Years of Modern Art Brussels, World Fair 1958.
+Louis le Brocquy (10 November 1916 – 25 April 2012) was an Irish painter born in Dublin.
+His work received many accolades in a career that spanned some seventy years of creative practice.
+In 1956, he represented Ireland at the Venice Biennale, winning the Premio Acquisito Internationale (a once-off award when the event was acquired by the Nestle Corporation) with A Family (National Gallery of Ireland), subsequently included in the historic exhibition Fifty Years of Modern Art Brussels, World Fair 1958.
 The same year he married the Irish painter Anne Madden and left London to work in the French Midi.

 Personal tools